-We first use high-resolution spectroscopy (see Sections~\ref{subsec:Reconnaissance_spectroscopy} and \ref{subsec:Radial_velocity_observations}) to refine the stellar effective temperature ($T_\mathrm{eff}$), surface gravity ($\log{g}$), metallicity ([Fe/H]), and projected rotational velocity ($v\sin{i}$).
+We first used high-resolution spectroscopy (see Sections~\ref{subsec:Reconnaissance_spectroscopy} and \ref{subsec:Radial_velocity_observations}) to refine the stellar effective temperature ($T_\mathrm{eff}$), surface gravity ($\log{g}$), metallicity ([Fe/H]), and projected rotational velocity ($v\sin{i}$).
 All results are summarised in Table~\ref{tab:stellar-params}.
 Notably, the reported uncertainties do not account for potential systematic limitations and should be regarded as lower limits.

-For TOI-4507 we leverage 26 HARPS spectra, for TOI-2404 we use 19 FEROS spectra, and for TOI-3457 we use seven FEROS spectra.
+For TOI-4507 we leveraged 26 HARPS spectra, for TOI-2404 we used 19 FEROS spectra, and for TOI-3457 we used seven FEROS spectra.
 We co-added the spectra of each star and used the \texttt{zaspe} code \citep{zaspe} to derive precise stellar atmospheric parameters.
 This procedure compares the co-added spectrum to a grid of synthetic models in the regions of the spectrum that are most sensitive to changes in the atmospheric parameters.

-For TOI-707 we use two CHIRON spectra and for TOI-4404 we use a single CHIRON spectrum, which were extracted via the official pipeline \citep{2021AJ....162..176P}.
+For TOI-707 we used two CHIRON spectra and for TOI-4404 we used a single CHIRON spectrum, which were extracted via the official pipeline \citep{2021AJ....162..176P}.
 The spectral analysis was performed as per \citet{2021AJ....161....2Z}; briefly, line profiles were obtained from each spectrum via a least-squares deconvolution against a synthetic spectral template, from which radial and rotational broadening velocities were derived.
 Stellar atmosphere parameters were determined by matching each observed spectrum against a library of observed spectra previously classified by the Spectroscopic Parameter Classification tool \citep{2010ApJ...720.1118B}, and interpolated via a gradient boosting regressor.